TheMiningKing/ethereum-miner-bula/README.md

 ./go.sh
 ```

-Take a peak inside and you'll see calls to `./geth-start.sh` and `./dwarfpool-start.sh`.
+Take a peak inside and you'll see calls to `./geth-start.sh` and `./2miners-start.sh`.

+## Dwarfpool

+If Dwarfpool is more your style, these are scripts of which you need to be aware:

+- `~/dwarfpool-start.sh`
+- `~/eth-pool/eth-proxy.conf`

+### dwarfpool-start.sh

+As above, make sure you change your wallet address.

+### ~/eth-pool/eth-proxy.conf

+Not sure if this is absolutely necessary for stratum mining on Dwarfpool, but `eth-pool` is their recommended stratum mining proxy.
+The file itself is well documented.
+I'll leave it to you to set your wallet address, etc.

 ## Contribute?